ivankartac/OpeNLGauge/README.md

 # OpeNLGauge

-Code for the paper "OpeNLGauge: Building an Explainable Multi-Aspect Metric for NLG with Open-Weights LLMs Only"
+Code for the paper "OpeNLGauge: An Explainable Metric for NLG Evaluation with Open-Weights LLMs"

 ## Overview